| Description:

 wage agreements.

-be disposed of by applying the next higher quarter of a cent.
+(ii) In determining new hourly rates, fractions of a cent willbe disposed of by applying the next higher quarter of a cent.

-passenger train service shall be thirty times the new standard daily rates.
+(iv) Standard monthly rates and money monthly guarantees inpassenger train service shall be thirty times the new standard daily rates.

 Other than standard monthly rates and money monthly guarantees shall be so